nyu-mll/jiant/README.md

 ## Trainer

 The trainer was originally written to perform sampling-based multi-task training.
 At each step, a task is sampled and ``bpp_base`` (default: 1) batches of that task's training data is trained on.
-The trainer evaluates the model on the validation data after a fixed number of updates, set by ``val_interval``.
+The trainer evaluates the model on the validation data after a fixed number of gradient steps, set by ``val_interval``.
 The learning rate is scheduled to decay by ``lr_decay_factor`` (default: .5) whenever the validation score doesn't improve after ``task_patience`` (default: 1) validation checks.
-Note: "epoch" is generally used to refer to the amount of data between validation checks.
+Note: "epoch" is generally used in comments and variable names to refer to the interval between validation checks, not to a complete pass through any one training set.

 If you're training only on one task, you don't need to worry about sampling schemes, but if you are training on multiple tasks, you can vary the sampling weights with ``weighting_method``, e.g. ``weighting_method = uniform`` or ``weighting_method = proportional`` (to amount of training data).
 You can also scale the losses of each minibatch via ``scaling_method`` if you want to weight tasks with different amounts of training data equally throughout training.

-For multi-task training, we allow for a global optimizer (and scheduler) or per-task optimizer (and scheduler).
+For multi-task training, we use a shared global optimizer and LR scheduler for all tasks.
+In the global case, we use the macro average of each task's validation metrics to do LR scheduling and early stopping.
+When doing multi-task training and at least one task's validation metric should decrease (e.g. perplexity), we invert tasks whose metric should decrease by averaging ``1 - (val_metric / dec_val_scale)``, so that the macro-average will be well-behaved.

+We have partial support for per-task optimizers (``shared_optimizer = 0``), but checkpointing may not behave correctly in this configuration.
 In the per-task case, we stop training on a task when its patience has run out or its optimizer hits the minimum learning rate.
-In the global case, we use the macro average of each task's validation metrics to do LR scheduling and early stopping.
-When doing multi-task training and at least one task's validation metric should decrease (e.g. perplexity), we invert tasks whose metric should decrease by averaging ``1 - (val_metric / dec_val_scale)``, so that the macro average will be well-behaved.

 Within a run, tasks are distinguished between training tasks and evaluation tasks.
-The logic of ``main.py`` is that the entire model is trained on all the training tasks, then the best model is loaded, and task-specific components are trained for each of the evaluation tasks with a frozen shared sentence encoder.
+The logic of ``main.py`` is that the entire model is pretrained on all the `training` tasks, then the best model is then loaded, and task-specific components are trained for each of the evaluation tasks with a frozen shared sentence encoder.
 You can control which steps are performed or skipped by setting the flags ``do_train, train_for_eval, do_eval``.
-Specify training tasks with ``train_tasks = $TRAIN_TASKS `` where ``$TRAIN_TASKS`` is a comma-separated list of task names; similarly use ``eval_tasks`` to specify the eval-only tasks.
+Specify training tasks with ``train_tasks = $TRAIN_TASKS`` where ``$TRAIN_TASKS`` is a comma-separated list of task names; similarly use ``eval_tasks`` to specify the eval-only tasks.
 For example, ``train_tasks = \"sst,mnli,foo\", eval_tasks = \"qnli,bar,sst,mnli,foo\"`` (HOCON notation requires escaped quotes in command line arguments).
 Note: if you want to train and evaluate on a task, that task must be in both ``train_tasks`` and ``eval_tasks``.